mottaquikarim/pycontent/content/topics/data_cleaning.md

 neg_test
 ```

+The tests worked, so it's safe to apply it to the dataframe as a whole.
+Check to see if those silent films changed.

 ```python
 temp = temp.apply(silent_lang, axis=1)
 temp.loc[silent_films.index]
 ```

+Remember to reassign this new dataframe back to the `movies` variable before moving on!
+Now look at all the movies made before 1927.

 ```python
 movies = temp.copy()
 movies[movies['Year'] < 1927]
 ```

 ## New Functions Featured